 The IRS has different methods that can be used to decrease the impacts or completely stop the effects of a tax lien.
 They offer ways to release, withdraw or discharge, or subordinate the lien.
 It is best to talk with a tax professional to determine which method would work best for you given outcome you would like to achieve.
 Below are brief summaries of each way.

-- Lien Release: A tax lien will be released when the tax debt is considered “satisfied” in one of a few ways.
-Some ways the IRS will regard the debt as satisfied is if the taxpayer pays the debt in full, the IRS accepts an offer in compromise, the statutes expire, or the taxpayer posts a bond.
+- Lien Release: A tax lien will be released when the taxes owed is considered “satisfied” in one of a few ways.
+Some ways the IRS will regard the liability as satisfied is if the taxpayer pays the liability in full, the IRS accepts an offer in compromise, the statutes expire, or the taxpayer posts a bond.
 Once a lien is released, the IRS will also withdrawal from public record.

 - Subordination of a tax lien: This happens when the IRS issues a Certificate of Subordination.
 Subordination allows another creditor to take priority over the IRS in claims to that particular asset.
 The lien will still remain in place on the asset, but the priority will change.
 The lien will also stay in place on all other assets other than the particular one defined by the Certificate of Subordination.

 - Lien Discharge: This is when the IRS agrees to remove the tax lien from one specific asset completely.
 The lien remains in effect for all other assets.
 The IRS will only agree to this if the taxpayer meets particular criteria.